Azure/communication-ui-library/docs/references/accessibility-tools.md

 To onboard any new features, you will need to contact the accessibility team and prepare a demo and a list of detailed sceanrios.

 Our Calling and Chat composites are already onboarded in the 1ES accessibility pipeline.
-CallAndChat, which is still in Beta, will need to be onboarded too in the near future.
+CallWithChat, which is still in Beta, will need to be onboarded too in the near future.

 ### Testing scenarios